Invertibility via distance for non-centered random matrices with continuous distributions: Non-centered matrices

 \begin{rem} The assumptions on the density of $3$--dimensional projections in Theorem~\ref{t:shift} can be relaxed; in particular, the parameter $K_2$ can be chosen smaller than $2000$ by a more careful computation.
 It seems interesting to ask whether the assertion of the main theorem can be proved under only assumption of bounded density of $3$--dimensional (or $k$--dimensional, for other fixed $k$) projections of the matrix rows. \end{rem}

-{\bf Acknowledgments: } The author would like to thank Nicholas Cook for referring him to \cite[Lemma~C.1]{TV-limiting}.
+{\bf Acknowledgments: } The author would like to thank Nicholas Cook for referring him to \cite[Lemma~C.1]{TV-limiting}, and anonymous Referees for valuable suggestions.
 The research is partially supported by the Simons foundation.
 A part of this work was done while the author was the Viterbi postdoctoral fellow at the Mathematical Sciences Research Institute in Berkeley, during the Fall 2017 semester.